 Closest train station to the Tower of Pisa

 There is another train station you may arrive via is Pisa San Rossore, but that’s primarily serviced by Tren Italia and most faster trains don’t stop there.
 You can get directly to Pisa San Rossore from Florence, but if you’re taking the train from Cinque Terre, you’ll need to change trains a few times.
 We came into town from La Spezia into the Pisa Centrale so that’s our frame of reference.
-For more info on getting around the country, check out this comprehensive article on Italy travel.

 You’ll find that the main attractions of Pisa, meaning the famous Leaning Tower of Pisa and its surroundings, really are the big ticket items, but you can enjoy the city in other ways too.
 When you consider what to do in Pisa, remember that every city is more than its icon.
 Verona is another wonderful town similar to Pisa.
 Check out one day in Verona for a great day addition to your Italy trip.